Extraterrorestrial Alien Encounter: Development

 Upon its opening, some Disney fans praised Extraterrorestrial Alien Encounter for its darker tone in contrast to other attractions at Magic Kingdom.
 However, the attraction was met with largely negative reception from guests, as it was considered too scary for younger kids, and the popularity of the attraction started to dwindle.

 The attraction was planned to be added at Disneyland along with an opening at Tokyo Disneyland and Disneyland Paris over the next few years.
 These plans were cancelled due to the attraction's negative reviews coupled with budget cuts.

 On September 21, 2003, Magic Kingdom announced that Extraterrorestrial Alien Encounter would be closing.
-It was set to be replaced by a new attraction based on Disney's 2002 film Lilo & Stitch.
+It was set to be replaced by a new attraction based on Disney Animation's 2002 film Lilo & Stitch.
 Extraterrorestrial Alien Encounter closed on October 12, 2003, and was replaced by Stitch's Great Escape!, which opened on November 16, 2004 and operated until January 6, 2018, using much of the same technology and set pieces from its predecessor.